-We seek boys who together represent a broad range of experiences and backgrounds and who, with the support of their family, demonstrate the motivation to get involved in school life at UCC and beyond.
-In general, successful applicants show strengths in three different developmental areas:
+We look for students who represent a broad range of experiences and backgrounds and who, with the support of their family, demonstrate the motivation to get involved in UCC and school life.
+Successful applicants show strengths in three different developmental areas:

 While tuition covers most curricular costs there are some incidental charges which are not covered.
-Please visit the Affording UCC page to get a better idea of what the total cost may be per year.
+Please visit the Tuition and Financial Assistance page to get a better idea of what the total cost may be per year.
 PLEASE NOTE: these charges will vary from student to student.

 We do not recommend any one school or program for UCC prep.
 We admit a wide variety of boys from different educational backgrounds who meet UCC’s academic, co-curricular and social skills criteria.
 Parents should always choose a school based on “fit” — the school that will best meet the needs of their family.